vexx32/chocolatey.org/chocolatey/Website/Views/Blog/AnnouncingDeployments.md

 <!-- /TOC -->

 ### Why Did We Create Central Management Deployments?
 We often hear from Windows System Engineers that they are looking for a simple and easy way to manage Windows endpoints that offers advanced functionality when they need it.
-As Chocolatey Software has been a leader in Windows automation for over nine years, it was a natural progression to offer a simple and intuitive solution to managing remote Windows endpoints, especially given Chocolatey’s proven track record of making hard concepts approachable.
+As Chocolatey Software has been a leader in Windows automation for over nine years, it was a natural progression to offer a simple and intuitive solution for managing remote Windows endpoints, especially given Chocolatey’s guiding principle of making hard concepts approachable.

 What prompted Chocolatey Software to create a solution for managing endpoints, and why was it the number one feature request?